awslabs/aws-crt-python/docs/dev/writing-code.md

 Because type hints are newer, pay close attention in the docs before you use a feature, to ensure it's available in our minimum supported Python version.
 (TODO: add CI tests that would catch such errors)

-## Asynchronous APIs

-TODO: document when to use future vs callback

 ## Forward and Backward compatibility